 - Children are not small adults – they perceive and see things differently to adults

-- Children have less strength, co-ordination and understanding of situations than adults and while they want to explore and try new things you must limit their exposure to hazards around the farm
+- Children have less strength, co-ordination and understanding of situations than adults and while they want to explore and try new things you must limit their exposure to hazards, particular on farms.

 - While it is fun for children to play on the farm, at the end of a day it is a workplace therefore you have a responsibility to ensure that they are safe

 - Children need to be supervised whenever they are in or around water

 - Fill in any unused holes that can fill with water.
 Fence ditches and ponds

 - Water storage such as wells and tanks should be securely covered so children cannot get into them and